Palestinians light candles to honor the late South African leader Nelson Mandela as they mourn in Gaza City, Gaza, Dec. 8, 2013.

 Help Us Rev Up.

 You should have recently received our first donation appeal for 2010.
 As we've mentioned once or twice (or 200 times), we cannot exist without your financial help.
 We are running a barebones operation right now, and need a few additional staff members (an administrator to pay the bills, for example) and interns to cover daily events and unfolding developments in Afghanistan, Iran, Iraq, Pakistan, Kashmir, the Gulf, Yemen, not to mention North America.
-The Washington Report trains interns who become the future leaders, journalists, scholars, educators and diplomats this country needs.
+The Washington Report on Middle East Affairs, trains interns who become the future leaders, journalists, scholars, educators and diplomats this country needs.
 We need your help to find and equip the next generation of peace workers.

 Challenges and Opportunities